-Personally, i haven’t had a chance to unroot an android phone (Maybe because i don’t see the need to) but i just had to do a quick experiment in regards getting this done and am happy to make known to you that unrooting an android phone is very much easy and am here to show you how.
+Personally, i haven’t had a chance to unroot an android phone (Maybe because i don’t see the need to) but i just had to do a quick experiment in regards getting this done and i am happy to make known to you that unrooting an android phone is very much easy and here on this post, I will be showing you how to.

 Unrooting Any Android Phone Using SuperUser